render-examples/render-api-examples/README.md

 We welcome community contributions to this repo.
 Feel free to open a PR with your own Render API integration in any programming language.

 Take care not to include any actual service IDs or API keys in your code!
-Instead, use environment variables or placeholders in your code and include instructions for others to provide their own values.
+Instead, use environment variables or placeholder strings as appropriate, and include instructions for others to provide their own values.